Some people distrust God because they question the fairness of his salvation plan.

 - God’s love obligates him to make it possible for us to qualify for heaven, despite our sinfulness.

-- He requires us to confess our sins, accept his forgiveness, and walk in harmony with him as best we can, i.e., we must repent.
+- To qualify for heaven, we must simply agree with God that we are sinful, accept his forgiveness, and thereafter walk in harmony with him as best we can, i.e., we must repent.

 - We repent because we believe God will respond affirmatively to our contrition, i.e., we place our faith in him.